AAA1459/SkinModHelper/docs/guide/skinconfig/HairConfig.md

 ```

 ---
-### Disable2DashesFloating
+### HairFloatingDashCount
-By default, the player's hair floating when dashes over 1,
+By default, the player's hair floating when have at least 2 dashes.

-To disable just use:
+If you want that floating to require more or less dashes, use:
 ```
-  Disable2DashesFloating: true
+  HairFloatingDashCount: [any number]
+    # using "0" to make it always floating.
+    # using "-1" to make it never floating.
 ```

 ---
 ### OutlineColor